eduardo-elizondo/cpython/Doc/extending/newtypes_tutorial.rst

        return m;
    }

-Before calling :c:func:`PyType_Ready`, the type structure must have the :c:member:`~PyTypeObject.tp_base` slot filled in.
-When we are deriving an existing type, it is not necessary to fill out the :c:member:`~PyTypeObject.tp_alloc` slot with :c:func:`PyType_GenericNew` -- the allocation function from the base type will be inherited.
+When we are deriving an existing type, it is not necessary to fill out the ``Py_tp_alloc`` slot with :c:func:`PyType_GenericNew` -- the allocation function from the base type will be inherited.

-After that, calling :c:func:`PyType_Ready` and adding the type object to the module is the same as with the basic :class:`Custom` examples.
+After that, calling :c:func:`PyType_FromSpecWithBases` and adding the type object to the module is the same as with the basic :class:`Custom` examples.

 .. rubric:: Footnotes